[TRACKER] UEFI PXE support

 Now the issue is we can't use older versions of syslinux, all RHEL 6/7 and Debian 6/7 have legacy versions which will not work.
 I wonder if we can download the tarball in our installer until things are backported into distros.
 Syslinux folks said Debian-based distros will ship 6.03 backported versions due to bugs in older ones and I think RHEL will do the same.
 Then we can use files from packages.
 But if we want to start testing EFI today, we can use the tarball (it contains binaries as well as source files).

-#11 Updated by Lukas Zapletal almost 3 years ago
+#11 Updated by Lukas Zapletal about 3 years ago

 Ok what I am gonna do is I am gonna modify our dhcpd.conf template so it configures the service in dual mode.
 Meaning that PXELinux will still work with BIOS, but if a host reports EFI everything will be set up to serve the files.
 I will add comments where to download files from and where to put them to get EFI working.
 Opinions?

-#13 Updated by Konrad Scherer almost 3 years ago
+#13 Updated by Konrad Scherer about 3 years ago

 I just wanted to put some notes about my recent success using Foreman to PXE boot some new Dell C6220 servers in UEFI mode.